-The computers involved in the synchronization each run a time dæmon3 process that is responsible for implementing the protocol.
-One of these computers is elected (or designated) to be the master.
+The machines involved in the synchronization each run a time dæmon process that is responsible for implementing the protocol.
+One of these machines is elected (or designated) to be the master.
 The others are slaves.
-The server polls each computer periodically, asking it for the time.
-The time at each system may be estimated by using Cristian's method to account for network delays, if desired.
+The server polls each machine periodically, asking it for the time.
+The time at each machine may be estimated by using Cristian's method to account for network delays.
 When all the results are in, the master computes the average time (including its own time in the calculation).
 The hope is that the average cancels out the individual clock's tendencies to run fast or slow.